Requiem (The X-Files): Background and writing

 While filming was underway for the seventh season, many members of the crew felt that the show had entered into its final season.
 Executive producer Frank Spotnitz later explained that "there was a pretty strong sentiment inside and outside the show that it was time to call it a day."
 As the season progressed, however, the idea of producing another season emerged.
 Paul Rabwin explained that, "we found ourselves starting to get energized again. [...]
 As we got toward the end of the season, everyone was kind of hopeful."
 As such, when it came time to pen "Requiem", the producers considered several ways to deal with the episode.
 The first idea was that "Requiem" could serve a series finale.
 Another idea that emerged was that the episode could end on a cliffhanger, leading into an eighth season or an X-Files movie.
-The former idea was chosen, leading to series creator Chris Carter writing "Requiem" as segue into season eight.
+The latter idea was chosen, leading to series creator Chris Carter writing "Requiem" as a segue into season eight.

 "Requiem" attempted to bring closure to several aspects of the series.
 In one sequence, Alex Krycek throws The Smoking Man down a flight of stairs, presumably to his death.
 Nicholas Lea, the actor who portrayed Krycek, noted: "That's one of the character's great moments, when I get to push Bill Davis down a set of stairs.
 In a sense, he has nothing to lose because his life's burned out.
 So death doesn't have the same terror that it would to a young happy chap."
 The episode also featured several tender moments between Mulder and Scully, which many fans found "nearly pornographic in the context of their long, chaste courtship", according to Matt Hurwitz and Chris Knowles in their book The Complete X-Files.
 Gillian Anderson, however, defended the moments, arguing that there was ample amount of romance between Mulder and Scully prior to "Requiem".
 The ending scene, featuring Scully revealing that she is pregnant, was written the day before it was filmed.
 Carter held it back because he "didn't want to create something that would let the cat out of the bag and give anybody the opportunity to spoil our fun."